Generalized Foguel-Hankel Operators: Introduction

 \begin{thm} Let $f' $ be a Bloch function and $\varphi$ a holomorphic self-map of the unit disc.
 Then the operator $\Gamma_{f,\varphi} $ is power bounded. \end{thm}

-One might hope that the equivalence between the Bloch condition and power boundedness continues to hold for an arbitrary holomorphic function $f $, as long as $f\in BMOA $, but the situation seems to be more complicated.
-We have not been able to give a complete characterization of all the couples of pairs of functions $\varphi, f $ such that the operator is power bounded but the following situation gives interesting insights.
-Consider the symbol $ f(z)=\sum_{n=0}^{\infty} \frac{z^n}{n+1} $ so that the corresponding Hankel operator is the so-called Hilbert matrix $\mathcal{H} $, which is represented with respect to the standard orthonormal basis of $H^2 $ by the matrix $ [ (1+n+m)^{-1} ]_{n,m =0}^\infty $.
-In this case, we will refer to the generalized Foguel-Hankel operator as Foguel-Hilbert operator with symbol $\varphi $ and we will denote it by $\mathcal{H}_\varphi $.
-The following theorem holds in this case. \begin{thm} Let $\varphi : \mathbb{D} \to \mathbb{D} $ a holomorphic function and $\mathcal{H}_\varphi $ the corresponding Foguel-Hilbert operator.
-The following are equivalent: \begin{itemize} \item[(i)] The operator $\mathcal{H}_\varphi $ is similar to a contraction. \item[(ii)] The operator $\mathcal{H}_\varphi $ satisfies the Kreiss condition \item[(iii)] It holds that $\limsup_{r\to 1^-}|\varphi(r)| < 1 $. \end{itemize} \end{thm}
+One might hope that the equivalence between the Bloch condition and power boundedness continues to hold for arbitrary $f\in BMOA $, but the situation seems to be more complicated.
+We have not been able to give a complete characterization of all pairs $(f,\varphi)$ such that the operator is power bounded, a concrete counterexample and a more extensive discussion around this problem can be found in Section \ref{sec:fixed_symbol}.
+In a different direction, consider the symbol $ f(z)=\sum_{n=0}^{\infty} \frac{z^n}{n+1} $ so that the corresponding Hankel operator is the so-called Hilbert matrix $\mathcal{H} $, which is represented with respect to the standard orthonormal basis of $H^2 $ and $H^2_- $ by the matrix $ [ (1+n+m)^{-1} ]_{n,m =0}^\infty $.
+In this case, we will refer to the generalized Foguel-Hankel operator as a Foguel-Hilbert operator with symbol $\varphi $ and we will denote it by $h_\varphi $.
+The following theorem holds in this case. \begin{thm} Let $\varphi : \mathbb{D} \to \mathbb{D} $ be a holomorphic function and $h_\varphi $ the corresponding Foguel-Hilbert operator.
+The following are equivalent: \begin{itemize} \item[(i)] The operator $h_\varphi $ is similar to a contraction. \item[(ii)] The operator $h_\varphi $ satisfies the Kreiss condition \item[(iii)] It holds that $\limsup_{r\to 1^-}|\varphi(r)| < 1 $. \end{itemize} \end{thm}

 We therefore see that in this case all the conditions discussed above collapse to a single one.
 Furthermore, an interesting feature of this theorem is that the behaviour of the operator depends only on the modulus of the function $\varphi $ on the segment $(0,1) $.